 - Sitting in a warm bath, using a heating pad or hot water bottle on the affected area, or enjoying a hot whirlpool can be helpful.

 - It’s important to consume enough fiber to keep your bowels regular and healthy so you don’t need to strain when defecating.
-Strive for 25 to 30 grams of fiber daily from fresh fruits and vegetables, whole grains, and seeds.
+Strive for 25 to 30 grams of fiber daily from fresh fruits and vegetables, whole grains, and seeds or a supplement.

 - Nutrients.
 Magnesium is known for an ability to ease muscles.
 You may also want to try vitamins D and E.

 - Herbal remedies.
 Some herbs can help relieve inflammation, which in turn may provide relief from pelvic or rectal pain.
 Some options include dong quai, evening primrose oil, licorice, and willow.

 - Stress relief.
 Practices such as meditation, progressive relaxation, visualization, deep breathing, and yoga may relax muscles and offer overall relief from tension and pain.

 - Exercise.
 Brisk walking or other moderate exercise for 30 to 5 minutes most days of the week may be one of the best ways to shake off the discomfort.
 Exercise boosts blood flow, relieves tension, and releases endorphins, which help with pain relief.